-- Define when a solution is needed or when specific milestones should be complete.
+- Define when a solution is needed or when specific milestones should be completed.

 1.7 What are the limitations and requirements?

-- Identify any restrictions or limits on resources involved in trying to find a solution.
-For example, the project should take no more than 10 hours per week, can’t include the use of unsafe chemicals, can’t use the color blue, simple low tech solutions are preferred and so on.
+- Identify any restrictions or limits on resources involved in finding a solution.
+For example, the project should take no more than 10 hours per week, can’t include the use of unsafe chemicals, can’t use the color blue, simple, low-tech solutions are preferred, and so on.